-Check out this list of surprising and not so surprising must have items to keep in your family car.
-Since becoming a mum my car has stopped being a second wardrobe and has become a portable changing table, a toy box, a snack shop, a nap area and a place for my son to store his stick collection!
-I keep a lot of things in my car because I like to be prepared and with a baby and a 4 year old there is always something that they want or need!
-These are the items I always try to have in my car:
+Check out this list of surprising and not so surprising must have items to keep in your car.
+Since becoming a mum my car has become a portable changing table, a toy box, a snack shop, a nap area and a place for my son to store his stick collection!
+I keep a lot of things in my car especially as a mum of a reflux baby as there is always something that they want or need!

 Travel changing mat

-Keep a travel changing mat in the boot of your family car full of all the supplies your baby might need.
-I keep spare nappies and pants, wipes, nappy bags, nappy cream and a spare set of baby clothes.
+Keep a travel changing mat in the car full of all the supplies your baby might need.
+I keep spare nappies, wipes, nappy bags, nappy cream and a spare set of baby clothes.

 Sachets of infant paracetamol

-I always keep a few sachets of paracetamol and a syringe in the travel changing mat, just in case teething starts while we are out.
+I always keep a few sachets of paracetamol and a syringe in the travel changing mat, just in case any pain starts while we are out.
 This has been a life saver on a few occasions when we have been visiting relatives.

 Spare set of clothes

 Useful if they are tired and want to snuggle up or if they are feeling poorly.
 Also handy if you need to cover a seat or if you run out of clean clothes for them!

 Always keep an extra pack of wipes in the front of the car.
-Put them somewhere easy to grab for the sticky fingers after a snack or if there is a spillage.
-Also great for wiping down clothes or shoes, a quick wipe down inside the family car if it gets muddy or dirty, wiping down a car seat, wiping dirty faces…and a million other uses!
-I have to keep one of these in the pocket of the door because my daughter has reflux and often needs wiping down!
+Put them somewhere easy to grab just in case your baby vomits while you’re in the car.
+Also great for wiping down clothes or shoes, a quick wipe down inside the car , wiping down a car seat, wiping dirty faces…and a million other uses!

 Bag of snacks